haera/HACS408E/site/content/syllabus.md

 ### **Veteran Resources**

 UMD provides some additional supports to our student veterans.
 You can access those resources at the office of [Veteran Student life](https://stamp.umd.edu/engagement/veteran\_student\_life) and the [Counseling Center](https://www.counseling.umd.edu/aboutus/).
 Veterans and active duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcome and encouraged to communicate these, in advance if possible, to the instructor.

-## **Netiquette Policy \[Optional\]**

-Netiquette is the social code of online classes.
-Students share a responsibility for the course’s learning environment.
-Creating a cohesive online learning community requires learners to support and assist each other.
-To craft an open and interactive online learning environment, communication has to be conducted in a professional and courteous manner at all times, guided by common sense, collegiality and basic rules of etiquette.

 ## **Participation**